An Allegory of Reality, Truth, Knowledge, Understanding, and Wisdom

 Through learning and experience, we acquire and improve reality chips (truth and knowledge) and use them to improve our kaleidoscope.

 Truth and knowledge are relative.
-Every time our kaleidoscope revolves, some knowledge and truth becomes irrelevant and needs to be replaced.
-Major shifts occur when we change from a child to an adolescent and from an adolescent to an adult.
-As adults, we may experience spectacular shifts too, e.g. from a religious person to an atheist or vice versa.
+Every time our kaleidoscope turns, it re-shuffles these fragments of knowledge and truth.
+Major turns occur when we change from a child to an adolescent and from an adolescent to an adult.
+As adults, we may experience shifts too, for example, from a religious person to an atheist or vice versa.

-Understanding is the knowledge of how the chips of our kaleidoscope associate.
-Understanding refines the context of our kaleidoscope.
+Understanding is the knowledge of context, how the chips of our kaleidoscope associate.

-Wisdom is the knowledge of the kaleidoscope’s mechanism, how the mirrors and the glass chips work and how the illusion of a subjective reality is produced.
+Wisdom is the knowledge of the kaleidoscope’s mechanism, how the mirrors and the glass chips work and how they produce the illusion of a subjective reality.
 Wisdom always works.
 It is objective because it describes the nature of perception.

-IQ alone doesn’t get us far.
-We also need to improve our EQ (emotional IQ) and declutter our mind.
+IQ gets us only so far.
+We need to improve our EQ (emotional IQ) too and declutter our mind.
 Sounds tedious?
 It is.
 Where to start?
-Everywhere!
-There is no linear procedure because the affair is just too complex.
+Anywhere!
+There is no linear procedure because psychological evolution is complex.

-Trust experience to guide you and when a mentor reveals himself, trust him too, even if he nauseates you by shuffling your kaleidoscope.
+Trust experience to guide you and when a mentor reveals himself, trust him too, even if he nauseates you by turning your kaleidoscope too fast.

 Is it worth the effort?
-If you don’t just want to make a buck, but live a happy life and strive for enlightenment, it is mandatory.
+If you don’t just want to make a buck, but live a happy life and strive for enlightenment, it is unavoidable.